What Should I Sell On eBay or Amazon? - Part I

 If you are a new seller, my first piece of advice is to clean out your garage or attic.
 You need to gain some experience selling before you go off and purchase a large lot of wholesale merchandise.

 Next turn to your hobbies and interests.
-Too many sellers think the only way to make a fortune is to buy hundreds of the latest hot selling items and put up dozens of auctions.
-The problem is that hundreds of other sellers are doing the same thing.
-(If you don't believe me do a search for diet pills, or cell phone boosters.)
-As you gain experience you can move into these markets, but this area is fraught with danger for the new seller.
-There are plenty of companies with enough money to import these items directly by the thousands and undersell anyone who buys through a distributor or wholesaler.
+Too many sellers think the only way to make a fortune is to buy large quantities of the latest hot-selling items and put up dozens of listings.
+The problem is, the really large sellers with deep pockets are doing the same thing.
+(If you don't believe me do a search for diet pills, or cell phone cases.)
+As you gain experience you can move into larger markets, but this area is fraught with danger for the new seller.
+There are plenty of companies with enough money to import these items directly by the thousands and undersell anyone who buys through an importer or distributor.

 Sell something you know something about.
 Almost everyone collects "something."
-If you are knowledgeable about a collectible or an art object, then you have the ability to do the research to find the products at prices you can resell.
+If you are knowledgeable about a certain type of merchandise, then you have the ability to do the research to find the products at prices you can resell.

-Once you gain experience try to focus on larger dollar items.
-If you only make $2.00 profit per sale, you have to close (and ship) 1,000 auctions per month to make $2,000.
+Once you gain experience, try to focus on larger dollar items.
+If you only make $2.00 profit per sale, you have to sell 1,000 items per month, to make $2,000.
+But, if you make a $15 profit on each item, then you only have to sell 133 items per month.

 Everyone wants to sell computers, software, movies, DVD's, digital cameras and all sorts of consumer electronics.
 The sad fact is that Sony, Panasonic, Canon, and others don't sell their latest hottest products to small dealers who work out of their home.
 (In fact, they don't sell anything except through their master distributors.)
 Even the big stores have trouble getting a large allocation of really hot products.

 Drop shipping is another strategy used by new sellers.
-I hesitate to recommend working with drop shippers because so many of them are not very reliable.
+I hesitate to recommend working with drop shippers because so many of them are not very reliable -and most of them are virtual dropshippers.
+Those are essentially middlemen who do not actually stock the product.

 The problem with drop shipping is that your feedback is on the line.
-If the drop shipper is temporarily out of stock or somehow screws up your order -- it is your feedback that will suffer.
-When you are starting out just one or two negative feedback comments can set your back months.
-Also the merchandise available from most drop shippers is very common and being sold by hundreds of other sellers.
+If the drop shipper is temporarily out of stock, or somehow screws up your order -it is your feedback that will suffer.
+When you are starting out, just one or two negative feedback comments can set your back months.
+Also the merchandise available from most drop shippers is being sold by hundreds of other sellers.

 If you are really strapped for cash, you can use a drop shipper temporarily.
 As soon as you can afford it however, I would start buying wholesale from direct wholesalers and/or distributors.
 You will make more money and have greater control over your business.